 Vince Welnick, keyboardist who played with the Tubes and the Grateful Dead, was born in Phoenix, AR in 1951.

-Jean-Jacques Burnel, songwriter and bassist and vocalist for the Stranglers, was born in Notting Hill, London, England in 1952.
+Jean-Jacques Burnel, songwriter, bassist, and vocalist for the Stranglers, was born in Notting Hill, London, England in 1952.

 Billy Earheart, organist, piano player, session musician, and original member of Amazing Rhythm Aces, was born in 1954.